linode/docs/docs/websites/cms/cms-overview.md

 #Content Management Systems on a Linode

 Linode has installation guides for [Drupal](/docs/websites/cms/managing-web-content-with-drupal-7), [WordPress](/docs/websites/cms/manage-web-content-with-WordPress), and [Joomla](/docs/websites/cms/manage-web-content-with-joomla).
 Together, they are the most popular CMS apps on the web.
 However, before you install, you'll need a running Linode, so see the [Getting Started](/docs/getting-started) guide.
 For security, work through the [Securing Your Server](/docs/securing-your-server) guide.
-And, finally for server configuration, create a LAMP stack with one of the [LAMP](/docs/websites/lamp/) guides.
+And, finally for server configuration, create a LAMP stack with the [Hosting a Website](/docs/websites/hosting-a-website) guides.

  {: .note }
 >